webis-de/webis-de.github.io/README.md

 variable, look for its name in `_sass/uikit/components` and redefine it in `_sass/_variables.scss`.

-## Hotlink Assets
+## Linked Assets
-Most styles and web assets are hot-linked from [webis-de-assets](https://github.com/webis-de/webis-de-assets), a collection of modular Jekyll templates and Sass styles for the Webis website theme and other third-party dependencies (UIkit, Fontawesome, jQuery, etc.).
+Most styles and other web assets are hot-linked from [webis-de-assets](https://github.com/webis-de/webis-de-assets), a collection of modular Jekyll templates, Sass styles, and other third-party dependencies (UIkit, Fontawesome, jQuery, etc.) for the Webis website theme.

 If you add new styles or scripts, please check if they are modular and reusable enough to be added there.
 Only add them to this repository if they are specific to the webis.de